Top local movers for Philadelphia to Scottsdale moves

 - Scottsdale is considered to be safer than Philadelphia with a safety index of 74.2 vs Philadelphia’s 33.91.

-- Air quality in Scottsdale is good, and in Philadelphia it's good.
+- Air quality in Scottsdale is Good, and in Philadelphia it’s Good.

 - State licensing: Though Arizona is largely an “unregulated” state, local moving companies are subject to some Arizona Department of Public Safety (AZDPS) and Department of Weights and Measures regulations intended to ensure that they operate safely and ethically.
 Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a Arizona moving license and its status through the state's public utilities commission.
+- State regulator: You can check the status of a Arizona moving license through the state’s public utilities commission.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: State laws differ on mover insurance.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
-For comprehensive coverage of your items' full value, consult with your moving company for alternative options or consider third-party insurance providers.
+For comprehensive coverage of your items’ full value, consult with your moving company for alternative options or consider third-party insurance providers.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you\'ve got everything covered.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.

 Where to live in Scottsdale